-I confirm that I have read the Conflicts of Interest Policy contained in the current Renal Association Guideline Development Manual and declare the following interests.
+I confirm that I have read the Conflicts of Interest Policy contained in the current UK Kidney Association Guideline

+Development Manual and declare the following interests.
 I will update this form if new interests arise.

-Name: Guideline Committee:
+Name Guideline title

+Commercial interests to be declared

-Interests to be declared:
+Academic interests to be declared

-Signature Date:
+Signature Date